jennyd77/WorkSiteSafety/README.md

 A suggested future piece of work is to look at the new Amazon SageMaker built-in Object Detection algorithm.
 This would likely produce even better results for subjects standing a variable distance from the camera as well as for images with multiple subjects in view.
 The data preparation would however require a lot more effort.

 ## Training Data description
 The training data used with this model was a set of images of an individual in near full-frame from their head down to around their thighs/knees.
 Some sample images have been provided in this repo; however, for privacy reasons no photos showing faces have been provided.
 Photos were taken on an iPhone with the camera held at eye-level.
-Subjects were asked to turn to each 45 degree point on the compass as well as look left and right at many of these compass points.
+Subjects were asked to turn to each 45 degree point on the compass as well as look left and right at many of these compass points.<br/>
-Photos were taken with the subject wearing the hard hat as well as a complimentary set of photos without the hardhat or with the hardhat held in front of them or under their arm.
+Photos were taken with the subject wearing the hard hat as well as a complimentary set of photos without the hardhat, with a baseball cap, or with the hardhat held in front of them or under their arm.

 A real world scenario should pay careful attention to the location of the camera (will it be mounted overhead?) in order to gather images taken at the appropriate angle